The best monitor deals and sales under $300.

 ⊖ Max resolution is 1080p

 Dell UltraSharp 24 allows enjoying a wide-screen image without borders.
 It is ideally suitable for professionals willing to use all capabilities of the desktop computer.
-This elegant model features extra thin bezels that make it a perfect option for side-by-side, multi-monitor applications.
+This elegant 24-inch monitor features extra thin bezels that make it a perfect option for side-by-side, multi-monitor applications.

 This Dell display has a 1,920-by-1,080 panel with a non-reflective coating.
 The peak brightness is 250 cd/m2, a contrast ratio ‒ 1,000:1, and an aspect ratio ‒ 16:9.